digitalocean/terraform-provider-digitalocean/website/docs/r/kubernetes_node_pool.html.markdown

 * `min_nodes` - (Optional) If auto-scaling is enabled, this represents the minimum number of nodes that the node pool can be scaled down to.
 * `max_nodes` - (Optional) If auto-scaling is enabled, this represents the maximum number of nodes that the node pool can be scaled up to.
 * `tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.
+* `labels` - (Optional) A map of key/value pairs to apply to nodes in the pool.
+The labels are exposed in the Kubernetes API as labels in the metadata of the corresponding [Node resources](https://kubernetes.io/docs/concepts/architecture/nodes/).

 ## Attributes Reference